top of page

 • Challengers: Those who press customers on their thinking

 Challengers consistently outperform all other rep types, particularly in complex solution sales.
+Relationship builders often get taken advantage of when they take actions to increase customer convenience without securing sales progress in return.

 Teaching for Differentiation

-1. Leads to your unique strengths
+1. Leads to your product's unique strengths

 2. Challenges customer assumptions